Doctors Note Logo

 Stress & Sleep Paralyzation: How Anxiety Triggers Sleep Glitches

-There are several factors and next steps to consider, from stabilizing your sleep schedule and managing stress to recognizing red flags like frequent episodes, daytime sleepiness, or symptoms suggestive of narcolepsy that should prompt medical evaluation; see below for full details and practical steps.
+Key factors and next steps include stabilizing your sleep schedule, managing stress, and watching for red flags like frequent episodes, excessive daytime sleepiness, or signs of narcolepsy that warrant medical evaluation.

 answer background